 • I enjoy playing doubles beach volleyball (and indoor, turf, and grass!)

-• I enjoy long-distance running and want to run my first ultra-marathon in 2026
+• I am a long-distance runner and will be running my first two ultra-marathons in early spring 2026

 • I am an avid reader and enjoy: Fantasy, Sci-Fi, and Psychological Thrillers the most